 this scheme up to March 2015.
 During the current FY, coverage under

 Credit Guarantee Fund Scheme has increased by 36.11%.

 5.1.
 Credit Flow to Retail Sector

 The Bank is providing retail loans to salaried persons, professionals,

-businessmen and pensioners for purchase of consumer durables, two/four
+businessmen and pensioners for purchase, repair, renovation of housing

 Gold ornaments are the traditional and inherited form of savings among